awesto/djangoshop-paypal/README.md

 ### 1.0

-* Adopted ver django-SHOP version 1.0
+* Adopted for django-SHOP version 1.0.